suneel00/NeugalublicSchool/README.md

 # NeugalublicSchool
 This is a School repo

+Copyright @Sachin